How To Exercise For Results

 Make Sure That You Target Each Major Muscle Group

 Did you know that when you are working out you aren’t actually building muscle?
-In fact, you are doing the exact opposite, you are breaking it down so that your body will adapt by rebuilding it stronger than before.
+In fact, you are doing the exact opposite.
+You are breaking the muscle down so that your body will adapt by rebuilding it stronger than before.
 The key to making this process work is to make sure that you are getting enough rest.
 The truth is that if you are working out each body part more than once per week you are probably hindering your progress instead of helping it.
-As a bodybuilder you should be working smarter and not harder.
-So if you want to succeed and get results you need to learn to develop the right training splits.
-By developing good training splits you can maximize the work you can do in the gym and also free up more time since you will be working out more efficiently.
-The following are good examples of training splits that can work for you.

 Monday: Train your chest, back, and abdominal muscles.